 RECOMMENDED: Review timing constraints and correct those that are invalid (or consider RTL changes) before exploring multiple routing options.
-For more information, see this link in UltraFast Design Methodology Guide for Xilinx FPGAs and SoCs (UG949).
+For more information, see section Checking That Your Design is Properly Constrained in UltraFast Design Methodology Guide for FPGAs and SOCs (UG949).